paultanner/rfm12pi-mqtt/README.md

 See blog for how this was initially demonstrated.

-This is version 0.1 - more flexible versions will appear in due course.
+This is version 0.1 - more flexible versions will appear in due course:

+- more generalised in relation to sensors
+- move decoding functionality into the RFM12Pi firmware

 We have no plans to submit to NPM repo until this is done.